-- A. If a student complains that he/she is currently the victim of bullying, harassment, or intimidation, the staff member will respond quickly and appropriately to investigate and intervene, as safety permits. - B. If a student expresses a desire to discuss an incident of bullying, harassment, or intimidation with a staff member, the staff member will make an effort to provide the student with a practical, safe, private, and age-appropriate way of doing so. - C. Bullying, Harassment, or Intimidation Reporting Forms may be obtained in the school's main (front) office or counselor's office.
-The forms may be submitted by a student, parent, close adult relative, or staff member to school administration.
-A student may request assistance from a staff member to complete the form if the student wishes. - D. Reporting forms are to be submitted to the school Principal/designee. - E. Bullying, Harassment, or Intimidation Reporting Forms may also be obtained submitted by a student, parent or guardian, close relative, or staff member to school administration. - F .Bullying, Harassment, or Intimidation Reporting Forms will be included in the beginning of the year packets for students and their parents. - G. Information obtained from the Bullying, Harassment, or Intimidation Forms shall be recorded for data collection, storage, and submission according to the requirements of Education Article 7-424, Annotated Code of Maryland. - H. Local school systems shall provide summary information for individual schools and the school system obtained from the Bullying, Harassment, or Intimidation Reporting Forms to their schools. - I. The name and contact information for the Maryland State Department of Education employee who is familiar with the reporting and investigating procedures in Talbot County Public Schools is Walter Salle, Director, Student Services and Strategic Planning at 410-767-1407.

-VI.
-Procedures for the Prompt Investigation of Acts of Bullying, Harassment, or Intimidation.
+- 1. If a student complains that he/she is currently the target of bullying, harassment, or intimidation, the staff member will respond quickly and appropriately to investigate and intervene, as safety permits. - 2.
+If a student expresses a desire to discuss an incident of bullying, harassment, or intimidation with a staff member, the staff member will make an effort to provide the student with a practical, safe, private, and age-appropriate way of doing so. - 3.
+A student may request assistance from a staff member to complete the form at school if the student wishes. - 4.
+Reporting forms are to be submitted to the school Principal/designee. - 5.
+Bullying, Harassment, or Intimidation Reporting Forms may also be submitted by a student, parent or guardian, close relative, or staff member to school administration. - 6.
+Information obtained from the Bullying, Harassment, or Intimidation Forms shall be recorded for data collection, storage, and submission according to the requirements of Education Article 7-424, Annotated Code of Maryland. - 7.
+TCPS shall provide summary information for individual schools and the school system obtained from the Bullying, Harassment, or Intimidation Reporting Forms to their schools. - 8.
+Information obtained from the Bullying, Harassment, or Intimidation Forms is confidential and may not be redisclosed except as otherwise provided under the Family Educational Rights and Privacy act (FERPA), and may not be made part of a student's permanent educational record. - C. Procedures for the Prompt Investigation of Acts of Bullying, Harassment, or Intimidation.